hollanOthmar/gravitysimv2/README.md

 # gravitysim
-## A 3D mock visualization of how massive objects warps space!
+## A 3D mock visualization of how massive objects warps space!, using cgal and opengl

 VIDEO - https://youtu.be/RISrykjeUnY